laurencelundblade/QCBOR/README.md

 usually don't require any hardware, libraries or includes.
 The C compiler takes care of it on its own.

-QCBOR uses it's own implementation of half-precision float-pointing that doesn't depend on math libraries.
+QCBOR uses its own implementation of half-precision float-pointing that doesn't depend on math libraries.
 It uses masks and shifts instead.
-Thus even with this define, half-precision encoding and decoding works.
+Thus, even with this define, half-precision encoding and decoding works.

 When this is defined, the QCBOR functionality lost is minimal and only